Ryan

 • Contact your local post office, submit a search query via USPS, and contact the recipient immediately if your USPS shipment is stuck in transit

-Bummer: your USPS package is stuck in transit.
-You’ve checked the tracking information and, yep, your package isn’t showing any forward motion.
-If you’re an eCommerce merchant, the customer has likely noticed too, and that’s its own headache.
-What can you do?
+Uh-oh!
+Your USPS package is stuck in transit.
+You’ve checked the tracking info, and it’s not moving forward.
+If you're an eCommerce seller, your customer has probably noticed too, which can cause extra stress.
+So, what can you do?

-Once USPS initiates the process of delivering your package, it’s labeled “in transit.”
-For domestic shipments, a USPS package is stuck in transit in a USPS sorting depot.
-For international shipments, it could be stuck with USPS or at customs.
+Once USPS starts delivering your package, it’s marked as “in transit.”
+For U.S. shipments, a package stuck in transit is usually at a USPS sorting center.
+For international shipments, it might be stuck with USPS or at customs.

-This blog quickly breaks down what to do when your USPS package is stuck in transit, and how these frustrations happen in the first place.
+This blog will quickly explain what to do when your USPS package gets stuck in transit and why it happens.

 What Does “Stuck In Transit” Mean?